iOS App Home Tab Evolution

 Phase 2: 2023 - 2024

-Business Unlock: the marketing team could use a single tool to execute flexible content across both the website and app platforms.
+Results: By Phase 2, the marketing team can now use a single tool to execute flexible content across both the website and mobile app platforms.

 Phase 3: 2024